 Many people like to scare debtors off from filing for bankruptcy, instead suggesting more borrowing to repay the amount originally borrowed or owed.
 This may not be the best advice.
 If you are borrowing more to repay what you originally owed, you are getting yourself into an even bigger financial mess.
 Debts are meant to be paid off by your income, if you cannot do so, it's better to file for bankruptcy and start with a clean slate than to find yourself sucked into a vicious debt cycle.

 General Human Reaction To Filing For Bankruptcy

 Filing a bankruptcy may offer a peace of mind to people with a lot of debt.
 However, the decision to file bankruptcy for many can create what I like to call a moral dilemma.
 Someone drowning in debt can be emotionally overwhelmed which can affect ones emotional and physical health.
-The ability to stop a creditor’s collection efforts can bring psychologically relief after one files for bankruptcy protection.
-However, the emotional pull can be great on some even though they may get a ‘fresh start’ and often harbor a lot of guilt associated with filing for bankruptcy.
+The ability to stop a creditor's collection efforts can bring psychologically relief after one files for bankruptcy protection.
+However, the emotional pull can be great on some even though they may get a ‘fresh start' because they often harbor a lot of guilt associated with filing for bankruptcy.
 Most times, bankruptcy is a last resort for individual consumers.

 Have You Seen Any Success Stories In Regard To Filing For Bankruptcy?

 I have seen many success stories after filing for bankruptcy.
 The relief from bill collectors constantly harassing you at home or at work or not worrying about having your wages garnished or being sued for a debt that may not be yours can really help improve one's life.
 Bankruptcy can give the financial ‘fresh start' to a person or a family and empower them to get back on their feet and lead a productive and meaningful life.